Chapter 14

 "[7] And when you pray, do not keep on babbling like pagans, for they think they will be heard because of their many words.
 [8] Do not be like them, for your Father knows what you need before you ask him."

-In other words, Jesus is teaching us that God knows what we need even before we come to Him.
+In other words, Jesus is teaching us that even before we come to Him God the Father knows what we need.
 Thus, He does not wish for us to try to impress Him by cleverly constructed prayers, but to share our hearts with Him in our own words.

-With this introduction, let us now address the questions of, "How are we to pray? and What are we to say?"
-To answer these questions, our Lord Jesus Christ in His sermon on the mountain, gave us a model for the type of prayer that our Heavenly Father desires.
+With these principles in mind let us now explore the model Jesus gave us for the type of prayer our Heavenly Father desires.
 It is commonly called,

 THE LORD'S PRAYER

-To better understand the above example or model for prayer, let us examine or expand upon some of its key elements.
-Specifically, let us explore the fact that we are to:
+To better understand the above example or model for prayer, we will examine or expand upon some of its key elements.
+Specifically, we will explore the fact that we are to:

 1. Pray to Almighty God, our Father.